 A country that is landlocked is one that has no direct access to the open ocean.
 This means that the country is entirely surrounded by land on all sides or that any coastlines are to enclosed seas.

 South America is the fourth largest continent in the world and has twelve sovereign countries and two non-sovereign areas.
 Of these countries in South America there are two countries that are landlocked: Bolivia and and Paraguay.

 These two countries are the only landlocked countries outside of Afro-Eurasia (which contains the continents of Europe, Africa, and Asia.

 Bolivia once had a coastline along the Pacific Ocean but lost its coastline territory to Chile during the War of the Pacific.
-That way (from 1879 to 1883) pitted Chile against Bolivia and Peru.
+That war (from 1879 to 1883) pitted Chile against Bolivia and Peru.
 Chile eventually won a large amount of territory from both countries, resulting in Bolivia becoming a landlocked country.

 Paraguay also maintains a Navy due to its access to the Atlantic Ocean via the Paraguay–Paraná rivers.